Murder of Sylvia Likens: Convictions

 The trial of the five defendants lasted 17 days before the jury retired to consider its verdict.
 On May 19, 1966, after deliberating for eight hours, the panel of eight men and four women found Gertrude Baniszewski guilty of first-degree murder, recommending a sentence of life imprisonment.
 Paula Baniszewski was found guilty of second-degree murder, and Hobbs, Hubbard, and John Baniszewski Jr. were found guilty of manslaughter.
 Upon hearing Judge Rabb pronounce the verdicts, Gertrude and her children burst into tears and attempted to console each other, as Hobbs and Hubbard remained impassive.

 On May 25, Gertrude and Paula Baniszewski were formally sentenced to life imprisonment.
-The same day, Richard Hobbs, Coy Hubbard, and John Baniszewski Jr. each received sentences of 2-to-21 years, to be served in the Indiana Reformatory.
+The same day, Richard Hobbs, Coy Hubbard, and John Baniszewski Jr. each received sentences of 2 to 21 years, to be served in the Indiana Reformatory.

 Retrials

 In September 1970, the Indiana Supreme Court reversed the convictions of Gertrude and Paula Baniszewski on the basis that Judge Saul Isaac Rabb had denied repeatedly submitted motions by their defense counsel at their original trial, for both a change of venue and separate trials.
 This ruling further stated that the circumstances regarding the prejudicial atmosphere created during their initial trial, due to the extensive news media publicity surrounding the case, impeded any chance of either appellant receiving a fair trial.

 The pair were retried in 1971.
-On this occasion, Paula Baniszewski opted to plead guilty to voluntary manslaughter rather than face a retrial; she was sentenced to serve a term of between two and twenty years' imprisonment for her part in Likens' abuse and death.
+On this occasion, Paula Baniszewski opted to plead guilty to voluntary manslaughter rather than face a retrial; she was sentenced to serve a term of between two and twenty years' imprisonment for her part in Likens's abuse and death.
 Despite twice unsuccessfully having attempted to escape from prison in 1971, she was released in December 1972.
 Gertrude Baniszewski, however, was again convicted of first-degree murder and sentenced to life in prison.

 Over the course of the following 14 years, Gertrude Baniszewski became known as a model prisoner at the Indiana Women's Prison.
 She worked in the prison sewing shop and was known as somewhat of a "den mother" to younger female inmates, becoming known to some within the prison by the nickname "Mom".
 By the time of Gertrude's ultimate parole in 1985, she had changed her name to Nadine Van Fossan (a combination of her middle name and maiden name), and described herself as a devout Christian.